-These circumstances are not just a background; they are the uncertain stage in which people live, they are perceived and appropriated by human subjects, both developing children and adults.
-The experience of the self in the favela is made of poverty, hardship and a daily struggle to stay a step ahead of the 'appeal of the world'.
+These circumstances are not just a background; they are the uncertain stage in which people live.
+They are perceived and appropriated by human subjects, both developing children and adults.
+The experience of the Self in the favela is made of poverty, hardship and a daily struggle to stay a step ahead of the 'appeal of the world'.
 The presence of lethal violence and crime is extensive as it is the associated human pain and loss of friends and loved ones.
-Individuals know discrimination through being discriminated against: stigma is not a distant theoretical word but a very real experience felt by the self and encountered in the behaviour of those who cross the road to avoid contact and hold their bags in fear when they see a faveladweller.
+Individuals know discrimination through being discriminated against: stigma is not a distant theoretical word, but a very real experience felt by the Self and encountered in the behaviour of those who cross the road to avoid contact and hold their belongings in fear when they see a favela-dweller.

-Interviewee: ...I don't go out of City of God to Barra, to Recreio, but I think that if I did I would have had a lot of discrimination...for being black.
+Interviewee: ...
+I don't go out of City of God to [go to Rio's neighbourhoods] Barra [da Tijuca], to Recreio [dos Bandeirantes], but I think that if I did I would have had a lot of discrimination... for being black.
 It would end up happening.
 Researcher: Has this ever happened?
 Interviewee: No.

-Researcher: And you fear that this would happen?
+Researcher: And do you fear that this would happen?
 Interviewee: No, not fear, but shame.
 Researcher: Why, why do you think this happens?

-Interviewee: Ah...because of my being black, being poor..."
+Interviewee: Ah... because of my being black, being poor..."
+(City of God, female, 15 years old)

-The staggering logic of this fifteen year old girl is a powerful demonstration of how discrimination is a practice internalised by the self, partly as shame and partly as resignation to the reality of a harsh divided world.
-Social circumstances are thus lived and become someone's personal life; they engage the subjectivity of persons, interact with and shape fundamental psychological needs and motivations.
-Desire to be recognised and to hold prestige, the need to survive, to find work and to escape poverty to gain access to the world of consumption, the anger, the tiredness, the suffering that comprise the emotional experience of hardship are all subjective dimensions that mediate the ways in which favela dwellers perceive, appropriate, contest or surrender to the 'appeal of the world'.
-They constitute important psychosocial mediators interacting with the context in which favela dwellers inhabit.
+The staggering logic of this fifteen-year-old girl is a powerful demonstration of how discrimination is a practice internalised by the Self, partly as shame and partly as resignation to the reality of a harsh divided world.
+Social circumstances are thus lived and become someone's personal life; they engage the subjectivity of persons, they interact with and shape fundamental psychological needs and motivations.
+Desire to be recognised and to hold prestige, the need to survive, to find work and to escape poverty to gain access to the world of consumption, the anger, the tiredness, the suffering that comprise the emotional experience of hardship are all subjective dimensions that mediate the ways in which faveladwellers perceive, appropriate, contest or surrender to the 'appeal of the world'.
+They constitute important psychosocial mediators interacting with the context in which favela-dwellers inhabit.

-The interplay between individual needs and motivations and the nature of the context is at the core of processes of decision-making and agency to resist the environment.
+The interplay between individual needs and motivations, and the nature of the context are at the core of processes of decision-making and agency to resist the environment.
 We found that agency is not something defined by individuals alone.
-It is in the context and with the context that the possibility of agency and resilience is co-constructed in the life trajectory.
-Favela residents put strong emphasis on 'holding and handling', on the family, on churches and on AfroReggae and CUFA as structures of support; they understand well that the enablement and empowerment of the self as protagonist necessitate other people, what they call 'a holding hand', or 'the embrace of a mother'.
+It is in and with the context that the possibility of agency and resilience is co-constructed in the life trajectory.
+Favela residents put strong emphasis on 'holding and handling', on the family, on Churches, and on AfroReggae and CUFA as structures of support; they understand well that the enablement and empowerment of the Self as protagonist necessitate other people, what they call 'a holding hand', or 'the embrace of a mother'.
 They emphasise the importance of crossing the borders of the community, of extending networks and encountering positive role models inside and outside the favela.
-They know too well that the choice and ability of the self to stay out of gang crime are enabled by those intersubjective structures of support that manage to persist in the unstable social institutions of favela life.
+They know too well that the choice and ability of the Self to stay out of gang crime are enabled by those intersubjective structures of support that manage to persist in the unstable social institutions of favela life.
 They also realise that the community itself, its internal configuration and location in the city defines a great deal of the pathways they have available.
-Place matters, and contributes further to define the context disabling or enabling positive socialisation of the self.
+Place matters, and contributes further to define the context disabling or enabling positive socialisation of the Self.